Elinor Florence, Author

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
-Here’s an image dated January 17, 1942, showing British tanks advancing through Libya.
-To see my entire collection of Star Weekly covers, and I’m adding a new one almost every week, click: Star Weekly At War.
+This image dated January 17, 1942, shows British tanks advancing through Libya.
+See my collection of Star Weekly covers here: Star Weekly At War.